Series

 Install Git

-Install Git on macOS, Linux, and Windows.
-Configure your name and email so commits are attributed correctly.
-Verify the install in one command.
+Install Git on macOS, Linux, and Windows, set your name and email so commits get attributed to you, and confirm it all worked in one command.

 - 03

-Install Node.js and npm via a version manager (nvm, fnm, or Volta) so you can switch versions per project.
-Verify with node -v and npm -v.
+Install Node and npm through a version manager so you can switch versions per project. fnm is my pick, with nvm and Volta as alternatives.

 - 04